dng-es/dacolorpicker/README.md

 jQuery plugin, add a colorpicker to any input text.

-Example 1: colorpicker with image added
+Example 1: colorpicker adding image to the input text
 ```html
 <html>
 <head>